vmuriart/esantorella.github.io/_posts/2017-09-28-bootstrap.md

 We can achieve an asmptotic refinement and reduce the bias of the estimator with a bootstrapped bias correction.
-In case our bootstrap estimate of the bias is biased, we can bootstrap a bias correction to the bootstrapped bias correction.
+In case our bootstrap estimate of the bias is biased, we can bootstrap a bias correction to the bootstrapped bias correction, for a higher-order asymptotic refinement.
 If your bias correction to the bias correction is biased, you can... well, you know.

 For the purpose of illustration I'll draw data N(0, 1),